 Although SB 969 does not require existing garage door openers to be retrofitted with battery backups, the government recommended that owners of older garage door openers replace their units or add a supplemental battery backup.

 A battery backup is a 12-volt battery unit that supplies power to the garage door opener when the power goes out.

 The batteries can be separate units but are often enclosed in the same housing as the garage door opener’s motor.
 Either option will satisfy legal requirements for California residents.

-Backup batteries are generally small, but the size varies depending on the way it powers the opener.
-Units that are incorporated into the motor housing are smaller, measuring approximately 3.5 × 7.9 × 2.8 inches (9 × 20 × 7 cm), while separate batteries that are connected to the motor measure 12.2 × 8.3 × 5.5 inches (31×21 × 14 cm).
+Backup batteries are generally small.
+Units designed to fit into the garage door opener’s main body typically measure approximately 3.5 × 7.9 × 2.8 inches (9 × 20 × 7 cm).
+External battery backups typically measure 12.2 × 8.3 × 5.5 inches (31×21 × 14 cm).

-Notwithstanding the size, battery backups will only work with garage openers made by the same company.
+Most local garage door specialists can retrofit a backup battery to previously installed garage door openers.
+However, battery backups will only work with garage openers made by the same company.